‘Invisible’ mansard approved for Knightsbridge townhouse

 Stepping through the doorway, the progression through the property into the garden will be immediately apparent, the open plan living space flowing freely into the two-storey glazed extension and the landscaped green space beyond.
 Climb the staircase and the opportunities presented by the Studio’s careful spatial manoeuvres will be exposed.
 What was once a rather modest three-bedroom dwelling will be transformed beyond recognition into a five-bedroom home, able to accommodate the requirements of the growing family who issued the commission.

 The addition of a two-storey extension supports improvements to the dimensions of the existing bedrooms.
 Coupled with the standardisation of the floor level, this will allow for the more even distribution of bulky furniture, dispelling the oppressive sensation of clutter.
 But the triumph of the project is no doubt in the value added to the roofline, formerly an unusable asset.
-The two new bedrooms were achieved through the addition of a mansard, discretely designed to reduce visibility from the street and meet the stringent requirements of a Grade II listed property.
+The two new bedrooms were achieved through the addition of a mansard, discretely designed to reduce visibility from the street and meet the stringent requirements of a Grade II listed building.

 Works such as this have the potential to augment real estate values and to make possible the prospect of living comfortably with a large family in Prime Central London.
 The return on investment can be extensive, provided you work with architects who understand the complexities of planning in the Knightsbridge area.
 A design-led and historically astute Studio well-versed in planning matters in and around the City of Westminster, Rodic Davidson have the skill and the experience to get your proposals for a spatially efficient family home off the ground.